-Per CCA policy, all students who are registered at 12 or more units per semester (9 units per term for the Graduate Program in Visual and Critical Studies students, 9 units per term for the Graduate Program in Writing continuing students for the 2014-2015 academic year) are charged the insurance and are automatically enrolled in the CCA Kaiser Permanente Health insurance plan.
+Per CCA policy, all students who are registered at 12 or more units per semester (9 units per term for the Graduate Program in Visual and Critical Studies (VCS) students) are charged the insurance and are automatically enrolled in the CCA Kaiser Permanente Health insurance plan.

 - be owned, headquartered, and operated in the United States